Pixomondo: PXO is currently working on the Game of Thrones prequel, House of the Dragon.Others

-PXO has a longstanding relationship with filmmaker Roland Emmerich, having first worked together on 2012, followed by Independence Day: Resurgence, the World War II drama Midway (which PXO co-produced), Moonfall and the upcoming Emmerich-produced feature film adaptation of Mozart's The Magic Flute.Midway was among 20 films shortlisted in the Visual Effects category for the 92nd Academy Awards®.
+PXO has a longstanding relationship with filmmaker Roland Emmerich, having first worked together on 2012, followed by Independence Day: Resurgence, the World War II drama Midway (which PXO co-produced), Moonfall and the upcoming Emmerich-produced feature film adaptation of Mozart's The Magic Flute.
+Midway was among 20 films shortlisted in the Visual Effects category for the 92nd Academy Awards®.
 When Emmerich received the 2019 Visionary VES Award from the Visual Effects Society at its 18th annual awards ceremony, PXO founder Thilo Kuther was among those he acknowledged from the podium.

-See

 On November 1, 2019, PXO was part of Apple TV+'s historic launch by providing the VFX for two series, including See and For All Mankind.
 The inaugural episode of See, earned PXO a VES Award nomination for Outstanding Supporting Visual Effects in a Photoreal Episode which included the company's creation of the infamous rockwall sequence.
 The following season of See saw PXO receive a nomination in the same category, this time for the season finale episode.
 See won, beating out such shows as The Handmaid's Tale and Squid Game among others.
-The season finale episode is currently nominated for an Emmy Award for Outstanding Special Visual Effects In A Single Episode.